 Some hearing systems have been programmed with a Reminder indicating that it is time to schedule an appointment.
 Your hearing care professional will check the box below if this feature is activated.

+$\square$ My Reminder feature is activated.

-Your Reminder indicator is a:
+My Reminder indicator is a:

-Speech Indicator (Make Appointment)
+☐ Speech Indicator ("Make Appointment")

-□ Tone Indicator
+☐ Tone Indicator

 The Reminder will occur automatically.
 When you hear the Reminder indicator, please contact your hearing care professional.

 Summary of Settings